 More than half of the world's populationthree billion peoplecooks their food indoors using open fires or rudimentary stoves.
 Indoor burning of solid fuels releases toxic pollutants including particulate matter and carbon monoxide.
 These harmful cooking practices cause an estimated 1.9 million premature deaths annually (Global Alliance for Clean Cookstoves, 2010).
 As the household members most likely to cook family meals, women and children are most affected.
 The reliance on biomass fuels in developing nations has put considerable pressure not just on the safety of families, but on the environment as well, increasing both deforestation and greenhouse gas emissions.

 In Sudan's war-torn region of Darfur, women must walk for hours to find firewood, risking attack every step of the way.
-In 2005, the U.S. government asked Dr. Ashok Gadgil, Director of Lawrence Berkeley National Lab's Environmental Energy Technologies Division, for a solution to this grave problem.
+In 2005, the U.S. government asked Dr. Ashok Gadgil, Deputy of Lawrence Berkeley National Lab's Energy Technologies Area, for a solution to this grave problem.
 His team designed a fuel-efficient cookstove which is tailored to Darfur's climate and cooking.
 The Berkeley-Darfur Stove requires less than half the fuel of traditional cooking methods, decreasing women's exposure to violence while collecting firewood and their need to trade food rations for fuel.
 (2011 BERC Symposium poster)

 Building on this work, the Lab has extended its cookstove research and development to other regions as part of a larger effort to develop affordable and appropriate technology for the world's poorest households.